ajcates/dope/ReadMe.md

     console.log "w00t da server running @ \nhttp://127.0.0.1:1337/"

-This code would normally run inside a index.coffee a directory above dope.
+This code would normally run inside a index.coffee a directory above dope like so:

+    YOUR-PROJECT/
+    |~app/
+    | |~controllers/
+    | | `-index.coffee
+    | `+lib/
+    |~dope/
+    | |+lib/
+    `-index.coffee

 This way you can keep dope as a Git submodule inside your project.
-I have even set up some what of a boiler plate for [dope] called crack to help you get started faster on your projects.
+I have even set up some what of a boiler plate for [dope] called crack to help you get started even faster on your projects.